Ayya (2005 Tamil film)

 Ayya is a 2005 Indian Tamil-language action drama film written and directed by Hari, and produced by Kavithalayaa Productions.
-The film stars R. Sarathkumar in a dual role with Napoleon and Nayanthara in the lead while Vadivelu, Prakash Raj, Lakshmi, Rohini, and Charle play supporting roles.
+The film stars R. Sarathkumar in a dual role with Nayanthara (in her Tamil debut), Napoleon, and Prakash Raj.
 The music was composed by Bharadwaj with editing by V. T. Vijayan and cinematography by Priyan.
 Ayya released on 14 January 2005 coinciding Pongal and became a commercial success.

 Plot

 The movie starts during the times of the Indo-Pakistani war of 1971, where there is a heavy drought in the southern districts of Tamil Nadu.
 Ayyadurai and Madasamy are close friends and landlords of different castes presumably from the Mukkulathor and Nadar communities respectively in Tenkasi town in Tirunelveli district, and they try hard to help people and save them from dying during the drought.

 The Tenkasi MLA Shanmugapandi, also a relative of Madasamy, smuggles rice given by the Government of Tamil Nadu, and people protest upon knowing this.
 Shanmugapandi denies knowing anything about the sanctioned rice.
 That night, he starts to smuggle the rice via Karaiyar instead of the usual route via Sengottai, but the lorries are waylaid and ransacked by the people led by Madasamy.
 Shanmugapandi comes there and starts shooting towards people.
 Ayyadurai sees Shanmugapandi aiming for Madasamy and pushes him.
 Then, Ayyadurai beats Shanmugapandi using the hilt of the gun, following which the latter dies.
 The local people support Ayyadurai, save him from police, and also urge him to contest in the Tamil Nadu Legislative Assembly by-elections.

 The film comes to the present, where Ayyadurai has been the unopposed MLA of Tenkasi for more than 35 years.
 He returns from Chennai after resigning his post because the state department did not sanction his request to renovate the lakes in his constituency.
 He is welcomed by the people along with his son Chelladurai and friend Madasamy in Tenkasi Junction railway station.
 Chelladurai, a civil engineer, runs their business and helps his father for the people's welfare.
 Selvi is Madasamy's teenage daughter who deliberately fails her 12th standard exam as she loves Chelladurai and wants to marry him.

 Meanwhile, Karuppusamy is the son of Shanmugapandi and wants to take revenge by either defeating or killing Ayyadurai.
 He has contested thrice against Ayyadurai in the past decade, with no avail.
 He has also made around 20 attempts on Ayyadurai's life without any success.
 Meanwhile, Selvi proposes her love to Chelladurai, but he does not accept, saying that it might result in clashes between their families as they both belong to different castes.
 Also, there comes a flashback where it is shown that a few years back, Chelladurai's arranged marriage got cancelled the night before the wedding as the bride Thulasi had eloped with her lover, which makes Chelladurai feel embarrassed.
 Because of this, he prefers to stay unmarried.